dirkluijk/ngx-generic-material-tables/README.md

 * Sorting based on column names, with nested property support using dot notation
 * Filtering based on column names, with nested property support using dot notation
 * Sorts string values case-insensitive
-* Filter only on displayed columns
+* Filter only on displayed columns (case-insensitive and trimming the filter string)
 * Persisted sorting using SessionStorage
 * Reactive data source for RxJS Observables
 * Reloading functionality (for reactive data sources)